laurenweiner/GW-Bootcamp-Project/README.md

 ### Once our tables were importing to PG Admin, we joined our market datasets with census population data.
 Our analysis aims to identify future lucrative housing markets by location and population growth is an important factor in that anlysis.
 ![Postgres](https://github.com/laurenweiner/GW-Bootcamp-Project/blob/brian/Postgres%20-%20Table%20Join.PNG)

+## Analysis

+## Data Visualization
+### Our team used Tableau to visualize our findings.
+The link to the story can be found [here](https://public.tableau.com/app/profile/lauren.weiner/viz/GWDataAnalyticsBootcampProjectDraft/Story1).